 - when one accepts controlled equipment for use on campus

 It can take several months to receive a license after submitting an application or to identify and create the infrastructure needed to continue using a controlled item on campus.

 Individuals at Brown should be familiar with the University’s Export Control Policy and how this policy is related to Brown’s guidance on Publications and Confidentiality for conducting research.
 Individuals conducting international research should also be familiar with the Foreign Corrupt Practices Act and the prohibition of Restrictive Trade Practices.

-Additional information that may help address critical issues is available on the Office of the Vice President for Research page.
-For questions or further information related to export controls or international research administration, please contact Keri Godin Director of the Office of Research Integrity (401 - 863-1803).
+For questions or further information related to export controls or international research administration, please contact Juliane Blythe, Associate Director of Research Operations at (401) 863-3295.

 Resources on the Web: